openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 Agent-based installation is a significant feature set with significant API surface area.
 There is a strong potential for the need to change these new APIs after receiving feedback from users.
+However there is a competing desire to support these APIs when they are delivered in the OpenShift 4.8 timeframe, which rules out the use of an "alpha" API version due to its insufficient level of commitment.

-New CRDs will have alpha versions during the OpenShift 4.8 timeline (though they will be distributed as part of RHACM).
-This will enable them to be changed as needed prior to release as a beta API.
+New CRDs will have version "v1beta1" during the OpenShift 4.8 timeline (though they will be distributed as part of RHACM).
+This will enable them to be supported in production while allowing greater flexibility for changes than if they were released as "v1".

-The agent-specific portions of the hive ClusterDeployment will also have alpha versions during the same timeline; an admission webhook will prevent use of those portions of the ClusterDeployment unless a feature gate is enabled.
+The agent-specific portions of the hive ClusterDeployment will inherit the ClusterDeployment's current version of "v1".

 #### Agent REST API Auth